 “It also remains an operational emergency shelter from the Cold War era and part of the Pandolf Mission Statement.
 In case of a catastrophe, we can care for our local community for a long time.
 Supplies, medications, equipment, generator power, wells, it has everything.”

 “It’s good to be prepared, life’s unpredictable for sure,” Garcia agreed.

-Relieved that there had been no unpleasant surprises and even his salary would be paid up to today, Garcia left.
+Garcia left.
 The secretary looked up from her computer with an expectant expression and he smiled broadly at her.
 Had she expected him to be downcast?
 Like her boss, did she also think that Armageddon may be coming?
 That would be a reason to be anxious and depressed.
 Outside, he quickened his pace and merged into the anonymity of the street crowds.

 Upon returning home, Garcia opened a wooden box and removed one item that the searchers had not taken: a string of amber beads that looked like an inexpensive necklace.
-To more discerning eyes, the 23 spheres might no longer appear to be cheap jewelry but possibly connected to a certain prime number — that of pairs of chromosomes in the human genome.
+To more discerning eyes, the 23 spheres might no longer appear to be cheap jewelry but possibly connected to a certain prime number — 23 pairs of chromosomes in the human genome.
 They were not really made of amber but a biomatrix storage material.